Topical Olive Oil and Acne

 Oils are made up of molecules called fatty acids, which can have both beneficial properties as well as downsides.
 Each oil contains its own unique types and amounts of fatty acids, which provide the oil with different properties.

-Let's look a bit closer at the makeup of olive oil and its benefits and drawbacks.
 Olive oil is composed of three main fatty acids:

 - Oleic acid (72.8%)

 - Linoleic acid (10.8%)